MyndScript/QALX/CONTRIBUTING.md

 2. **Fork & Branch:** Fork the repository and clone your fork.
 Create a new branch for your feature or fix.
 3. **Code:** Follow technical standards (see below) and use idiomatic Go formatting (`gofmt`).
 4. **Test:** Add/expand unit and integration tests for new features and bug fixes.
 5. **Document:** Update docs and code comments for clarity and onboarding.
+Add API documentation for main types and functions.
+Include concrete code examples for mesh logic and emotional modulation.
 6. **Pull Request:** Submit a PR with a clear description, rationale, and test coverage.
 7. **Review:** Participate in code review and stewardship dialogue.
 Be constructive and respectful.